September weather, stream flows, and summary

 For anglers designing an intimate, walking-and-wading experience on a small river with a variety of trout habitats, the East Gallatin River in September checks nearly every box.
 Even with its origins in the heavily populated Gallatin Valley, the East Gallatin River feels surprisingly remote.

-There is ample public access, but fishing from a boat is not allowed so this is a river best fished by anglers who enjoy being on foot.
+There is ample public access from bridge crossings.
+The small size of the river makes float fishing impractical.
 Anglers choosing to fish the East Gallatin River need to walk, and walk a lot, and walk while staying in the river to avoid trespassing.
-Landowners along the East Gallatin River are notorious for harassing anglers.
+Landowners along the East Gallatin River occasionally confront anglers.
 If you choose to fish the East Gallatin River know the Montana Stream Access Law and abide by it.

 September features a little bit of summer, a little bit of fall, and in some years even a little bit of winter.
 Throughout the month the daily high temperatures have a broad range—from 80 degrees F in early September to around 60 degrees F by month’s end.
 Precipitation adds up to about 1.4”.
 The potential for the season’s first snowfall exists, as the average monthly snowfall is 0.4’” Because the weather can be so varied in September, the fishing can as well and anglers need to be prepared for a diverse fishery and changing weather conditions.